maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 * Update MCQ to accept units.
 * Add a base N check to the numeric input.
 * Expand support for input validation options to matrices (e.g. floatnum, rationalize etc.)

-## Add in full parser, to address issue #324.

-1. Refactor numerical answer tests to make proper use of ast
+* Refactor numerical answer tests to make proper use of ast
-2. Move find_units_synonyms into the parser more fully?
+* Move find_units_synonyms into the parser more fully?

-## Other things to fix

-1. Matrix instant validation does not appear to work.